 Before your trip starts, organising the proper insurance is imperative.
 The best way to check if your current annual insurance covers you to drive is to call your insurance provider.
 They will be able to explain to you whether your current policy extends your cover across EU countries and Europe.

 They will also be able to provide you with a Green Card should you need it.
 A Green Card details the countries outside the European Union where you are covered to travel.
-After Brexit, A Green Card will be required with any Dayinsure policy if you are driving your vehicle in the EU on or after 1st January 2021 and we will require at least 28 days’ notice to issue you with a Green Card if one is required.
+A Green Card will be required with any Dayinsure policy if you’re driving your vehicle in the EU and we will require at least 30 days’ notice to issue you with a Green Card if one is required.

 Do you need extra insurance to drive in Europe?